 UPDATE: I’ve recently discovered a rival!
-Palates la Reinita near the beach, try the Prosecco and Peach.
+Paletas la Reinita near the beach, try the Prosecco and Peach.
 Speechless.

 6. Tacos Ivan – The late night street taco

 To be eaten after 10pm with a good buzz.
-Located in front of the butcher shop right before the bridge on the left.
+Located on the plaza inside Monchi’s or the original location in front of the butcher shop right before the bridge on the left.
 It’s a cart with some tables and chairs.
 There’s a big slab of pork on the vertical rotisserie, shawarma style.
 You tell them how many.
 The guy hacks off some pork into a taco and then with one elegant motion, hacks off a slice of the pineapple above it you didn’t even notice before, leans back and catches the pineapple in the tortilla.
 BOOM!
 Sprinkle some onions and cilantro on top.
 Viva Mexico Cabrones!
-At 12 pesos a pop (< $1) you’ll go back for thirds.
+At 12 pesos a pop (< $1) you’ll go back for fourths.

 8. La Princesa Pizza at Rustica